BenjaminMassey/BeanBoyBot/README.md

 Shoutout to Dark_Tenka for helping out with certain parts of the bot, including the majority of the dividends system - I really appreciate his help <3.

-Shoutouts to my various viewers for helping test the bot a lot, which admittedly has had MANY problems over its lifetime - they've got great ideas too <3.
+Shoutouts to my various viewers for helping test the bot - they've got some great ideas <3.

 Shoutouts to Clint Stevens for sparking this idea in my head, even though it was mainly his chat and it was just a barely related meme <3.